nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 The application has a notion of "staled transfers".
 A staled transfer has the ONGOING status, meaning it is currently being processed.

 Normally, this status cannot be if the application was correctly shut down.
 In that case, such transfers will be purged at startup.
-This likely means there was an error somewhere and the transfer will unlikely being able to resume.
+This likely means there was an error somewhere and the transfer will unlikely be able to resume.
 This was done initially to remove infinite transfers on proxy documents.

 On the other end, if the application hard-crashed at the previous run, such transfers should be adapted to being able to resume.
 Removing them would likely make some users angry.